0x78654C/xTerminal/README.md

                  Example 2: ping google.com -t 10  (for 10 replies)
-                 Example 3: ping google.com -t  (infinite replies) Ping with -t can be canceled with CTRL+X key combination.
+                 Example 3: ping google.com -t  (infinite replies) Ping with -t can be canceled with CTRL+X key combination. cport     -- Checks if a specific port is open/closed on a Hostname/IP.
+Use -h for additional parameters.
+                 Example 1: cport IPAddress/HostName -p 80   (checks if port 80 is open)
+                 Example 2: cport IPAddress/HostName -p 1-200   (checks if any port is open from 1 to 200)

     ---------------- C# Core Runner and Add-ons ------------- ccs       -- Compiles and runs in memory C# code directly from a file using Roslyn.
 Usage:
                  Example 1: ccs <file_name>